MaxHalford/tartine/README.md

 ### Getting started

-We'll be dumpimp data into a Google Sheet.
+We'll be dumping data into [this](https://docs.google.com/spreadsheets/d/13DneVfUZQlfnKHN2aeo6LUQwCHnjixJ8bV4x092HKqA) public Google Sheet for the sake of example.
 The [`pygsheets` library](https://pygsheets.readthedocs.io/en/stable/index.html) can be used to interact with Google Sheets.

 ```py
 import pygsheets